Evolutionary instability of selfish learning in repeated games: Discussion

-Our results also have implications for the design of optimal objectives in settings of multi-agent learning.
+Our results also have implications for objective design in multi-agent learning.
 Previous work has shown that objectives based on a convex combination of the players' payoffs can improve outcomes relative to selfish learning in stag hunt games \citep{peysakhovich:AAMAS:2018}.
-An alternative approach is to implement a look-ahead into the opponent's learning process in order to shape their future behavior \citep{foerster2018learning} (however, this forward-looking approach requires substantial information about the opponent, see \si{} for a detailed discussion).
-While the space of possible objective functions is vast, we introduce an alternative learning rule (out of perhaps many) that can outcompete naive selfish learning.
-Compared to algorithms considered previously, \FMTL{} has the advantage of being comparably simple, and that its components are natural for both humans and machines to implement.
+An alternative approach is to implement a look-ahead into the opponent's learning process in order to shape their future behavior \citep{foerster2018learning} (however, this forward-looking approach requires substantial information about the opponent; see \si{}).
+While the space of possible objective functions is vast, we introduce a learning rule (one of many, perhaps) that can outcompete na\"{i}ve selfish learning.
+Compared to the rules considered previously, \FMTL{} has the advantage of being comparably simple, and its components are natural for both humans and machines to implement.
 Much in the same way that the most rudimentary strategy (tit-for-tat) won Axelrod's tournaments \citep{axelrod:BB:1984}, here too a simple learning rule is able to align incentives with a selfish learner.

-Even if individuals are ultimately driven by their own advantage, optimal learning rules may require them to take into account additional aspects, such as the well-being of others.
+Even if individuals are ultimately driven by their own advantage, optimal learning rules may require them to take into account other considerations, such as the well-being of others.
 Of course, the repeated two-player games studied herein cannot capture all realistic interactions in which learning is relevant.
 However, these simple baseline models can help to understand the general principles at work in more complex settings \citep{smaldino:CSP:2017}.
 Delineating which aspects are crucial for successful learning is, in our view, one of the most exciting directions for future research.